 And what about our souls?
 In her book The Gift of Years, Joan Chittister says: “What [the study of] gerontology is lacking is the awareness of the spiritual dimension of the only part of life that gives us the resources we need to make a long-term evaluation of the nature and meaning of life itself.
 In fact, as the physical dimension of life diminishes, the spiritual dimension commonly increases.”

-The Rev. Ron Rolheiser, President of Oblate Seminary, adds, “We lack a spirituality, a practical understanding and virtually any program for the last stage of life.
+The Rev. Ron Rolheiser, Past-President of Oblate Seminary, adds, “We lack a spirituality, a practical understanding and virtually any program for the last stage of life.
 Consequently, by and large, all our efforts are about extending our generative and productive years as long as possible.
 Deep down we have an instinctive sense of where we should be going, but because we have no articulation for it, no communal structure and vision for it, and no place to turn to develop it, we often lack the vision, courage, and support to do anything radical.”

 Frankly, it is a mistake to see the signs of aging as indications of dying rather than as invitations into a deeper way of life.
 These are the years when we have the time to look deeply at our relationship with God, to finally live into all that God is calling us to become, and to see these years as blessings rather than burdens.